Bay City Town Center: Late 1990searly 2000s: After opening

+2010s2020s: Closure of Target and Sears, change to Bay City Town Center

-Cushman & Wakefield sold the mall in April 2013 to Bay City Mall Partners LLC, which is a partnership of Lormax Stern and Wayzata Investment.
+Cushman & Wakefield sold the mall in April 2013 to Lormax Stern.
 Marshalls and rue21 both joined in late 2013.
 The movie theater complex was expanded in 2014, adding two new auditoriums with stadium seating for a total of ten screens.

 Sears announced that the closure of its store at Bay City Mall store would begin on October 31, 2014.
 Sears has operated a store in Bay City since at least 1928.
 Target announced one month later that its store at Bay City Mall would close in 2015.

 In 2016, Younkers announced the opening of a home and furniture store in half of the former Sears.
 Mall owners announced in May 2017 that the mall's food court would be removed for a PetSmart, while Ollie's Bargain Outlet would open in the other half of the vacated Sears.
 The mall was renamed from Bay City Mall to Bay City Town Center in August 2017.

 On August 18, 2018, it was announced a farming supply store called Big R (now known as Stock + Field) would be replacing the former Target.
 However, these plans were canceled.
 Later in the month, both Younkers stores closed due to Bon-Ton Stores filing for bankruptcy.
 Dunham's Sports, which operated a store in the Target wing, moved to the former Younkers Furniture location in September 2019.

 On June 23, 2020, JCPenney announced that it would be closing as part of a plan to close 13 stores nationwide.
 The store closed in October 2020.
+Hobby Lobby opened a store at the mall in 2025.